Culinary discovery tours for gourmets 2026

-The 7-day gourmet discovery trips combine China's regional cuisines with culture, markets, sights and hands-on workshops.
+The 7-day gourmet discovery tours combine China's regional cuisines with culture, markets, sights and practical workshops.
 Each trip focuses on one or two of the eight major Chinese cuisines.

 The detailed daily programmes are available for download as PDF files.